 3. Access control or video intercom system

 Automatic doors controlled by cloud-based access control systems or smart video intercoms are ideal for multifamily buildings and commercial properties that only need to grant entry to authorized people.
-Most multifamily and commercial buildings need an access control system or smart video intercom for both fire & safety regulations.
-In addition, access control systems and smart video intercoms improve the tenant experience.
+Most multifamily and commercial buildings need an access control system or video intercom for both fire and safety regulations.
+In addition, access control systems and smart video intercoms improve the resident experience.

 Additionally, when the access control system or video intercom is connected to the cloud, building staff enjoy the added convenience of managing property access permissions remotely from a web browser.
-Staff members don’t have to physically visit the building to update their system.
+As a result, staff members don’t have to physically visit the building to update their system.

 How does a sensor make the door open?

-Once a sensor has detected that someone needs to enter the building, it sends a signal to the door opening mechanism, which is powered by an electric motor.
-The electric motor opens the door accordingly with the type of door you have.
+Once a sensor has detected that someone needs to enter the building, it then sends a signal to the door opening mechanism.
+The door opening mechanism is powered by an electric motor, which opens the door according to the type of door you have.